-With so many activities to try and squeeze into a trip to New Orleans, you may be wondering how you can possibly afford to experience it all.
+With so many tours and activities to try during your trip to New Orleans, you may be wondering how you can possibly afford to experience it all.
 The good news is that all of the city’s activities are quite affordable.
 Travelers are surprised to find that prices for the most popular New Orleans excursions are lower than they think!

 Is New Orleans expensive to visit, you ask?
 It doesn’t have to be!
 Check out highlights of 11 of the city’s most popular experiences below.
 To help you plan the perfect trip to the Big Easy for your budget, we have included the average prices for each!

 - New Orleans Aquarium